 To better prepare you for your medical university schedule, self-study times are designed to deepen the knowledge obtained during lectures as well as preparing you for upcoming medical exams.
 Our teachers are available to coach you outside of the classroom.

-The full length pre-medical course consists of five subjects in addition to labs:
+The full length pre-medical course consists of six subjects in addition to labs:

 - Chemistry – organic chemistry, inorganic chemistry, introduction to biochemistry

 - Biology – evolution, cell biology, evolution, genetics

 - Physics – mechanics, electricity, optics, light and waves and Biophysics

 - Anatomy – the human body systems